Starti/CrazyBall/README.txt

 Useless: Change Color

 The bonus or malus are completly random.
 The player can't know the function of each cubes.
 We can find so many possibility of levels with this.
-But for this project only one level done.
+But for this project i have only done one level.

 I think i will continue this game.
 To finish totally the concept and the gamedesign of this one.